xmrstickers/TradeOgrePyGridBot/README.md

 API inherited/modified from: https://github.com/Endogen/TradeOgrePy

+ market-making bot:

+ starts at the lower bound 100% weighted in the currency pair -- does not force rebalance like kucoin and others in other words, for example, the bot starts as 100% sell on XMR given BTC-XMR as the input pair and only requires XMR to start.
+AKA "bullish bias"

+ TODO: write actual documentation

 ## Preconditions
 In order to use this API wrapper you need to have API keys from [TradeOgre](https://tradeogre.com).